vaultit/qvarn-mr/README.rst

 #####################################

-The idea is to create a service, that will listen for changes of all resource types and then would route all changes throug all registered map/reduce functions and will writes transformed data to other resource types.
+The idea is to create a service, that will listen for changes of all resource types and then would route all changes through all registered map/reduce functions and will writes transformed data to other resource types.

 This service should allow to join several resources into one and do